Accrington Stanley: Leam Richardson named new manager

 Signed as a player by Accrington in 2005, Richardson served as Cook's assistant during his eight-month reign.

-Richardson, who was also briefly caretaker before Cook's appointment, stated prior to the game that he wished to take the job on a full-time basis.
+Richardson, who was also briefly caretaker before Cook's appointment, stated prior to the game that he

 The former Blackburn, Bolton, Notts County and Blackpool defender is still registered as a player with Stanley but has not played since December.